 At this point, I know what you’re thinking – eggs are basically a magical ingredient for cornbread, and you can’t go without it.
 While it’s true that eggs are an important part of cornbread recipes, it doesn’t mean you can’t be successful without them.

 The key is finding the right substitute to do all of the same wonderful things for your cornbread that an egg can do.
-Let’s take a closer look at some of the best egg substitutes for cornbread.
+Let’s take a closer look at some of the best egg replacements for cornbread.

 Egg Substitutes for Cornbread